 A. On August 2, 1965, William Benitez jumped down from his double bunk in the old cellblock where he was housed and made the following notation on his wall calendar: “Decision to set up Narcotic Foundation.”
 He also circled the 18th of the same month, his target date to approach prison officials to request permission to set up a drug rehabilitation program inside the prison walls.
 Mr. Benitez’s drive to set up his drug rehabilitation program was further fueled after he read the book “Fundamentals of Thought” written by American author L. Ron Hubbard with whom he developed a correspondence.
 Mr. Hubbard made his innovative discoveries in drug and alcohol rehabilitation available to Bill as the program developed.
 Mr. Benitez with the help of prison administrators set up the first Narconon program which began on February 19, 1966.
 Mr. Benitez chose the name Narconon for his new program.
 NARCONON means (NARCOtics-NONe).

 A. Through research done since the early 1960’s it has been found that drugs, once taken, leave residues in the body’s fat tissues.
 These residues remain in the body for years after taking a drug.
 This is the reason for the occurrence of “acid flashbacks” among LSD users.
 These drug residues also play a large role in an addicted person’s physical craving for a particular drug.
-Through vitamins, oils, exercise, and sweating daily in our sauna, our sauna program cleans out a users system, leaving them free of physical drug cravings and healthier than they have felt in years.
+Through vitamins, oils, exercise, and sweating daily with our New Life Detoxification Program.
+Our physical detoxification program cleans out a users system, leaving them free of physical drug cravings and healthier than they have felt in years.